au-research/raido/doc/security/access-control/authorizaton/app-user-authz-request-flow.md

 but we don't consider them "signed in", because they are not approved to use the system and their is no `app_user` record in the DB for them.

-If they refresh/close the browser and sign-in again, the user will still only ever be shown the authz-request page (`NotAuthorizedContent.tsx`).
+If the user refreshes/closes the browser and signs in again, they will still only ever be shown the authz-request page (`NotAuthorizedContent.tsx`).
 They can re-submit their authz-request to add a comment, or to change the selected service-point for which they're requesting authorization.